campus-crime-watch/campus-crime-watch.github.io/README.md

 ## Getting Started

-We will assume that you know how to create a Github project and repository.
-Once you've created one for this project and cloned it to your local machine, make sure that you create the directories listed in the Files & Directories section below.

 Spend some time reading through our files/scripts which have comments describing the purpose of each code block and how you can personalize our code for your specific dataset.

 After you've obtained the daily crime log dataset from your university, make sure to drop it in the data/raw folder to get started.